taoo0316/taoo0316.github.io/_pages/about.md

 I will be applying for master's programs in data science/machine learning in 2024.

 Check out what projects I have been up to!
+Also, here is a surprisingly accurate [pronounciation](https://www.howtopronounce.com/wentao) of my name if you are having trouble.

 [NEWS]